 17.5.1.
 Community members, students, faculty, staff, and guests are encouraged to report all crimes and emergencies, in an accurate and prompt manner, directly to the NYPD by dialing 911.
-During normal business hours, we encourage people reporting a crime or emergency to the NYPD to also report the incident, as soon as practicable, to GCNYC's Title IX Coordinator, a CSA or other College official, and complete an incident report (copies available from the Title IX Coordinator or any other CSA.)
-Crimes should be accurately and promptly reported to the appropriate police agency, when the victim of a crime elects to, or is unable to, make such a report.
+During normal business hours, we encourage people reporting a crime or emergency to the NYPD to also report the incident, as soon as practicable, to GCNYC's Title IX Coordinator, a CSA

 Members of the community are helpful when they immediately report crimes or emergencies to the NYPD and/or to the College's Title IX Coordinator, CSA or other College official, for purposes of including them in the annual statistical disclosure and assessing them for issuing Emergency and Timely Warning Notices, when deemed necessary.

 Title IX Coordinator: 646-768-5357 or titleixcoordinator@gcu.ac.uk